sap-tutorials/Tutorials/tutorials/hcpms-create-hybrid-app/hcpms-create-hybrid-app.md

 ## Details
 ### You will learn
-In this tutorial, you will learn how to create (or define) an app in SAP HANA Cloud Platform mobile services.
-This process is very similar to to the creation of a Destination in HCP, and allows your HCPms instance know how to handle incoming application requests (registration, authentication and data).
+In this tutorial, you will learn how to create (or define) an app in SAP HANA Cloud Platform mobile services for development and operations.
+This process is very similar to to the creation of a Destination in HCP, and allows your Development & Operations instance know how to handle incoming application requests (registration, authentication and data).

 ### Time to Complete
 **5 Min**.